gsalzer/ethutils/README.md

 cd ethutils              # change to the top directory of the distribution source venv/bin/activate # activate the virtual environment
 ```
-Immediately after installation, you can skip the lines above, as you are already in the right directory and have activated the virtual environment.
+Directly after installation, you can skip the lines above, as you are already in the right directory and have activated the virtual environment.

 When you are done:
 ```